Yangtze River By The Hudson Bay

 I guess the weather decided it for me.

 I quietly walked out, but at that very moment, I felt a twinge of delight.
 Dr. and Mrs. Perkins would be ecstatic right now if they knew their Water of Life Hospital is fully functional and operational since they left the hospital and the city of Kiukiang behind some 66 years ago (in 1950)!
-The building's longevity is truly amazing, especially considering that there was a not so small earthquake (Richter scale 5.7) in 2005 centered in Rui-Chang, Jiangxi (瑞昌,江西) just 40 miles west of Kiukiang!
+The building's longevity is truly amazing, especially considering that there was a not-so-small earthquake (Richter scale 5.7) in 2005, centered in Rui-Chang, Jiangxi (瑞昌, 江西), just 40 miles west of Kiukiang!

 Oh yes, I nearly forgot.